joemoose/psiops/docs/playing.md

 # Playing

 Consider this chapter your basic training, soldier.
 Master these skills.
 They’ll keep you alive in the field.

 ## Actions

-An ***action*** is any task your character attempts in the game, such as crossing open ground under fire, cracking a Soviet cipher lock, or bluffing your way through a checkpoint.
-Your actions occur as you describe them.
-However, if your actions involve risk or uncertain outcomes, dice rolls determine the result.
+An *action* is any task your character attempts in the game, such as crossing open ground under fire, cracking a Soviet cipher lock, or bluffing your way through a checkpoint.
+The outcome of your action is as you describe it unless the action involves risk or uncertainty.
+In that case, dice rolls determine the result.

 !!! note

-	Nearly any action is possible if you have the will, time, resources, skills, and the right tactical conditions.
-Use everything at your disposal.
-Initiative is expected.
+	Don't limit yourself to the actions listed in the manual.
+Describe what you want to accomplish, and the GM will determine whether a roll is needed.

 ## Gameplay Modes